tarpn_logo

 Once you have the chip inserted in from the top of the board, go back to the bottom of the board and spread two corner pins out so the part is held in place.
 See images.

-This four-pin device is driven by a GPIO on the CPU and is responsible for pulling the PTT line to ground when the NinoTNC wants to send a packet.
-The device takes a turn-on signal, in the form of very little current at 3.3v, from the CPU.
+This MOSFET device is driven by a GPIO (single wire control output) on the NinoTNC CPU and the MOSFET responsible for pulling the PTT line to ground when the NinoTNC wants to send a packet.
+The MOSFET takes a turn-on signal, in the form of very little current at 3.3v, from the NinoTNC CPU.
 If no turn-on current is present, the output of the MOSFET is allowed to float.
-The radio will provide a pull-up voltage.
+The radio will provide a pull-up voltage back along the PTT wire and that wire will be seen to be not at ground 0V level.

 The other design consideration is that we want to prevent leakage between the PTT wire from the radio into the CPU.
 With the TNC we started with, the TNC-PI, it was possible for the CPU to power itself from the leakage through the NPN transistor.
 This is still an uncertainty because, though we saw the CPU do some bad things, we never proved it was powering from the PTT leakage.

-We went with the MOSFET, instead of the NPN transistor, just to be sure.
+We went with the N-channel MOSFET, instead of the NPN transistor, just to be sure.

 Q1 after install